GEOGRAPHY FOR 2026 & BEYOND

 What is development & how is it measured?

-In the first unit on Global Populations, we looked extensively at demographic factors such as birth rate, death rate, literacy rates, HIV infection rates etc. In the introductory section to Global Development, we must be able to use a variety of indicators to assess the level of development of a country whilst being able to identify and explain inequalities between and within countries.
+In the first unit on Global Populations, we looked extensively at demographic factors such as birth rate, death rate, literacy rates, etc. In the introductory section to Global Development, we must be able to use a variety of indicators to assess the level of development of a country whilst being able to identify and explain inequalities between and within countries.

 Picture